Te Araroa Trail Hamilton Hut to Lake Coleridge

 I had probably the best night’s sleep I’ve ever had in a hut last night!
-Even though we had about 15 people, there were no snorers and no mice!!
-Everyone got up around 6.45am and Mike, Phil and I left around 8am.
+Even though there were about 15 people, there were no snorers and no mice!!
+Everyone got up around 6.45 am and Mike, Phil and I left around 8 am.

-If you’d have told me 6 months ago about some of the things I’d be doing on the trail, I wouldn’t have thought I’d had it in me, but on this section especially, every day brings new decisions and new challenges.
+If you’d have told me 6 months ago about some of the things I’d be doing on the trail, I wouldn’t have thought I’d had it in me, but on this section especially, every day brings new decisions and new challenges – all good learning experiences.
 It’s great to be with the boys – I’m taking a few more risks than I usually would, but with these two lovelies to back me up I feel safe doing so.

-Shortly after, we ended up at the confluence with the Avoca river which we crossed via several braids.
+Shortly after, we ended up at the confluence with the braided Avoca river.
+We chose our route carefully and crossed fairly easily.
 From there the valley floor widened into river terraces and farmland.
 The trail stuck to the river, and we ambled along and chatted.

 The scenery in the Harper valley was amazing.
 Again we were surrounded by mountains on all sides, including the Craigeburn range to the East, and Mount Gargus and Mount Oakden ahead.
 Again some peaks had a light dusting of snow.

-As we neared the road, a huge wind blew up.
+As we neared the road towards Lake Coleridge, a huge wind blew up.
 We could see dust being blown high into the air ahead of us.
 It was difficult to walk for being buffeted around!
 We knew rain was coming in from the recent forecasts in Arthur’s pass, and saw it appear from the West.

-We hurried into the exposed Trustpower Campsite near the Harper rd junction and set up our tents.
+We hurried into the very exposed and cold Trustpower Campsite near the Harper rd junction and set up our tents as we needed some kind of shelter.
 We were now at a tricky part of the trail.
-We’d hit the Rakaia river (which is too big to cross, and in the middle of nowhere).
-TA’ers have to do an 85km road walk to the start of the next section, or arrange transport.
+We were about to reach the Rakaia river (which is too big to cross, and in the middle of nowhere).
+TA’ers have to do an 85 km road walk to the start of the next section, or arrange transport.